-About one in five Australians are affected by a major sleep disorder, which include conditions such as sleep apnoea, insomnia, and restless leg syndrome.
+About one in five Americans are affected by a major sleep disorder, which include conditions such as sleep apnea, insomnia, and restless leg syndrome.

 Additionally, poor quality sleep and sleep disorders are not stand-alone problems, and can contribute to issues with mental and physical health as well.